LiuzLab/.github/profile/skydocs.md

 * Press `Y` or hit **Enter** to start a Slurm interactive shell on a worker node
 * Press `N` to stay on the head node for lightweight tasks (like file browsing)

+Note: You will not be able to create srun session through this auto compute shell.
+If you plan to run srun, please press "N" and stay on head node.
 ---

 ## ⚙️ 3.
 Running Jobs